melsonGit/serial_cpp_vs_parallel_cuda/README.md

 # Future of this project

 With regards to the overall design of the code; being more acclimated to an OOP approach, I found myself steering more towards procedural programming as I became more familiar with CUDA.
 Perhaps in the future I will look at pushing a more OOP stance on the code, as well as collating all programs into a one single program.
 As it stands, I believe each program serves the purpose it was made for.
+In the near-future, I wish to try and refactor most of the code.

 # Program Design: Vector Addition
 WIP